flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 * All cards except for Tens, Picture Cards, (Jacks, Queens and Kings) and Aces, are worth their face value.
 * All Tens and “Picture Cards” are counted as zero.
 * Aces are counted as one.
+Add the face values together, and if the total is greater than 9, subtract 10 repeatedly until it's less than or equal to 9.

 Question: What is Drawing Rules in baccarat?
 Q: How is the third card dealt in Baccarat, and are there any special rules or circumstances?